 Al Benarroch, Executive Director of Jewish Child and Family Service (JCFS), emphasizes, "Trust is a powerful word.
-Knowing that there is an inherent trust that we are doing the work that we say, we can focus on enriching the lives community members and helping as many people as needed."
+Knowing that there is an inherent trust that we are doing the work that we say, with the confidence in that to provide the funding still, we know we can focus on the impact we've had on community members and helping as many people as needed."
+Foundation's understanding that organizations like JCFS are on the front lines, actively working in the community and have the best sense of its needs.
+The trust placed in us by the Foundation allows the freedom to be effective without additional administrative work."